ccswbs/UoGd7-Training/customizingpage.md

 1. In order to customize the way a page appears, select the `Customize this page` option that appears at the bottom of your screen. *Please note:* **Only Site Managers** have access to this option.
   * ![example of customize this page](/images/Customize.png)
-2. Select the preferred side/column you would like a "view pane" to be visible, then select `+`
+2. Select the preferred side/column where you would like a "view pane" to be visible, then select `+`
   * ![example of page layout](/images/pagelayout.png)
 3. There are several content options listed that can be added to the page: